 So here you are counting down the days till going to college.
 You’re overwhelmed as there are so many things you’ve been told, there are so many myths to be busted, and so many secrets to be revealed.
 Is it even possible to prepare for the transition to college?
 We believe that you can’t predict everything.
-Still, there are some truly useful tips that can come in handy, so check them out.
+Still, there are some truly useful tips for the high school to college transition that can come in handy, so check them out.

 1. Develop Independent Study Skills